Polynomial systems admitting a simultaneous solution: Introduction

 A question closely related to ours was already answered a long time ago by Orsinger~\cite[Satz 7]{orsinger}, though this does not appear to be generally known~\cite{MOQ}, even for the case of quadratic polynomials.
-This is the set-theoretic question of giving polynomial conditions for the coefficients $a_{ij}$ which guarantee the existence of a common root.
-This result was rediscovered by Kaki\'{e}~\cite{kakie} and in much greater generality addressed by Jouanolou~\cite[Section 3.3.7]{jouanolou}.
-However, all of these authors provide conditions that solve the problem in a set-theoretic but not in an ideal-theoretic sense: the polynomials they provide do not generate the resultant ideal $I_{d,n}$, for simple degree reasons.
+This is the set-theoretic question of giving polynomial conditions for the coefficients $a_{ij}$ that guarantee the existence of a common root.
+Orsinger's result was rediscovered by Kaki\'{e}~\cite{kakie} and also in greater generality by Jouanolou~\cite[Section 3.3.7]{jouanolou}.
+The question of finding the minimal number of polynomial conditions ensuring a common root was investigated by Lyubeznik~\cite{Lub}.
+However, these results do not approach the problem in an ideal-theoretic sense: the polynomials they provide do not generate the resultant ideal~$I_{d,n}$, for simple degree reasons.
 What they generate instead is a non-radical ideal with radical $I_{d,n}$.
-This phenomenon already occurs for quadratic polynomials, where for $n>2$ a natural set of generators for $I_{d,n}$ include classical resultant quartics, some further degree-$4$ relations already contained in \cites{orsinger, kakie}, as well as cubic relations.
-Jouanolou explicitly presents many properties of the ideal $I_{d,n}$, however to our knowledge the explicit description of the ideal $I_{d,n}$ was not known before our work.
+This phenomenon already occurs for quadratic polynomials, where for $n>2$ a natural set of generators for $I_{2,n}$ include classical resultant quartics, some further degree-$4$ relations already contained in~\cites{orsinger, kakie}, as well as cubic relations.
+Jouanolou~\cite{jouanolou} discusses many further properties of the ideal $I_{d,n}$.
+However, to our knowledge, the explicit description of a generating set for the ideal $I_{d,n}$ was not known before our work.
 In particular, as observed by Jan Stevens in private communication, our results imply that the determinantal equations considered by Orsinger and Kaki\'e define the correct projective scheme, although they do not generate the correct ideal.
 See Remark~\ref{rem_sylv}, Corollary~\ref{cor_kakie} and Proposition~\ref{prop:sat} for further discussion.

-In this article we provide a complete, general description of the resultant ideal $I_{d,n}$.
-In particular, we provide \begin{enumerate} \item[(a)] a list of generators, in determinantal form, for $I_{d,n}$; \item[(b)] a Gr\"obner basis for $I_{d,n}$; \item[(c)] the degree and the dimension of the variety $X_{d,n} := V(I_{d,n}) \subset \PP^{n(d+1)-1}$. \end{enumerate}
+In this article we provide a description of the resultant ideal $I_{d,n}$ in the following sense: we provide \begin{enumerate} \item[(a)] a list of generators, in determinantal form, for $I_{d,n}$; \item[(b)] a Gr\"obner basis for $I_{d,n}$; \item[(c)] the degree and the dimension of the variety $X_{d,n} := V(I_{d,n}) \subset \PP^{n(d+1)-1}$. \end{enumerate}

 Here (c) is straightforward, using a natural resolution of singularities of $X_{d,n}$ via vector bundles, the subject of our Section~\ref{sect_deg}.
 At the start of Section~\ref{sect_main}, we provide a set of determinantal elements in the resultant ideal.
 Our strategy to solve (a)-(b), and in particular to prove our main result Theorem~\ref{thm:minors}, is as follows.
 First, we will pick a term order on the polynomial ring of coefficients, and a subset $G\subset I_{d,n}$, which will eventually be shown to be a Gr\"obner basis.
 We will show that the leading terms of $G$ are square-free and that the variety defined by the corresponding initial ideal is the union of $\deg X_{d,n}$ coordinate subspaces and of dimension equal to $\dim X_{d,n}$.
 As we will argue, these facts establish that $G$ is a Gr\"obner basis of $I_{d,n}$.
 We conclude the paper in Section~\ref{sect_conc} with final remarks, in particular recovering the set-theoretic description as a special case.